dheerajinampudi/ai-architect/README.md

 The app creates an action plan to complete the user's tasks and searches Google for information to keep itself up to date.
 This is a BabyAGI + Google Search API tool that uses Langchain's framework hosted on Streamlit.

+## Methodology

+We take the user's input and make a prompt for the LLM based on the assistant's role (the LLM that is meant to answer) and the user's role (the person who is asking the question).

+For Langchain to produce the right results, more prompt templates are needed.

 ---
 Access app here: https://dheerajinampudi-ai-architect-streamlit-app-r3ui99.streamlit.app/